statsmodels/statsmodels/docs/source/miscmodels.rst

 Other Models :mod:`miscmodels`
 ==============================

-:mod:`scikits.statmodels.miscmodels` contains model classes and that do not yet fit into any other category, or are basic implementations that are not yet polished and will most likely still change.
+:mod:`statsmodels.miscmodels` contains model classes and that do not yet fit into any other category, or are basic implementations that are not yet polished and will most likely still change.
 Some of these models were written as examples for the generic maximum likelihood framework, and there will be others that might be based on general